 Between the warrior she calls her cousin, the friend who is trapped in darkness, and the man she once loved, Aelin must tear Rifthold apart to save them all from the monstrous king holding them captive.
 Will Aelin be able to rescue her loved ones or will she be too late to save them and her kingdom?

 Let me start by saying… AHHHHHH!
 Okay.
 I feel better now.
 This book had me wound so tight.
 I could not put it down, which is saying a lot since the book is nearly 700 pages.
-From the first couple chapters, I was hooked and scared for my favorite characters.
+From the first couple of chapters, I was hooked and scared for my favorite characters.
 I didn’t know what to expect going into is since chaos had erupted at the end of Heir of Fire, but I was not let down in the slightest.

 I think this has to be my favorite in the series, by far.
 I finally got what I had been lacking in the previous books.
 I finally felt captured, invested.
 I was terrified that the people I loved weren’t going to make it out alive.
 The emotions I felt were so real.